grafana/agent/production/tanka/grafana-agent/v1/README.md

 **STATUS**: Work in progress, use of these configs is not recommended for production.

-This directory contains the Tanka configs that we use to deploy the Grafana Cloud Agent.
+This directory contains the Tanka configs that we use to deploy the Grafana Agent.
 It is marked as `v1` and is incompatible with the `v0` configs found in the [parent directory](../).

 This library is currently a work in progress and backwards-incompatible changes